modir/using-laminas-framework-book/version2/docs/filters.md

 initialize the filter, and the `setCharList()` and `getCharList()` methods which can be used for setting specific filter options.

-I> All standard filters have the constructor method (optionally) accepting an array of options I> for configuring the filter when instantiating it manually.
+> All standard filters have the constructor method (optionally) accepting an array of options
+> for configuring the filter when instantiating it manually.

 Below, we provide two code examples showing equivalent methods of manually creating an instance of the @`StringTrim` filter, setting its options, and filtering a value.